-One certification that many polyester manufacturers seek out to remain competitive is the Standard 100 by OEKO-TEX.
+One certification that many polyester manufacturers seek to remain competitive is the Standard 100 by OEKO-TEX.
 Standard 100 is a worldwide certification that requires a rigorous and independent certification process and must be renewed annually.

 The other primary certification available to polyester is the Global Recycled Standard or GRS.
-Much like the Standard 100, the GRS is awarded through an independent, third-party process; however, the GRS is only for recycled materials.
+Much like Standard 100, the GRS is awarded through an independent, third-party process; however, the GRS is only for recycled materials.
 The GRS certifies that manufacturers are using environmentally and socially responsible means to manufacture their products.

 Intertek is a company that also certifies recycled PET fabrics.
 Having a certification may make consumers more likely or willing to purchase or use products.